-Androgens (male hormones present in both males and females) increase the production of skin oil, which can in turn cause an increase in both general acne and cystic acne.
-Generally speaking, the more androgens one has in their blood and skin, the more severe their acne may become.
+Androgens (male hormones present in both males and females) increase the production of skin oil, which can lead to an increase in both regular acne and cystic acne.
+Generally speaking, the more androgens you have in your blood and skin, the more severe your acne may become.

 Hormones Contribute to Both Regular Acne and Nodulocystic Acne

-Human skin is covered in tiny hairs.
-Acne begins when the opening of a hair follicle becomes clogged with skin cells, at which point it is called a microcomedone, better known simply as a clogged pore.
+Human skin is covered in tiny hairs, which people usually call pores.
+Acne begins when the opening of a pore becomes clogged with skin cells, at which point it is called a microcomedone.
 This clog causes the sebum, which normally drains to the surface, to become trapped inside the pore.

 When sebum is trapped inside the pore, it accumulates.
 At this stage, the acne lesion is called a comedone, more commonly known as a whitehead or blackhead, depending on the appearance of the lesion.
-As the sebum continues to accumulate, it blocks the opening of the pore.
+Inside the blocked pore, sebum accumulates.
 When this occurs, the amount of oxygen inside the pore decreases.
-A type of bacteria called P. acnes thrives in areas abundant in sebum and with little oxygen.
+A type of bacteria called C. acnes thrives in areas abundant in sebum and with little oxygen.
 Consequently, when the sebum builds up inside the pore, this bacteria begins to reproduce rapidly.

 How are hormones involved?
 Androgens play a major role in this step of acne development because they control the production of sebum.
 More androgens normally mean more sebum.

-The body sees the growth of P. acnes inside the pore as “invaders” and sends “troops” in the form of inflammatory cells to get rid of the excessive bacteria.
+The body reacts to the growth of C. acnes inside the pore and sends inflammatory cells to the area to get rid of the excessive bacteria.
 The inflammatory cells cause inflammation and can make the area red and sore.
 The "battle" between the inflammatory cells and bacteria weakens the pore wall.
-This weakened pore wall, combined with the growing pressure caused by the buildup of sebum, ruptures.
+This weakened pore wall, combined with the growing pressure caused by the buildup of sebum, causes the pore to rupture.
 The rupture releases sebum, skin cells, and bacteria into the surrounding skin, which causes even more inflammation.
 At this point a sore, inflamed pimple, called a papule or pustule is formed.
 If the pore completely explodes, nodules and cysts may form.

 How do hormones relate?
 Androgens play a role in this step because they directly control the production of sebum.
 More sebum increases pressure inside the pore, causing the pore to expand and rupture.